-The culture of Punjab is very diverse it encompass the cuisines, tradition, values, science and history of the Punjabi people.
+The culture of Punjab is very diverse it encompasses the cuisines, tradition, values, science, and history of the Punjabi people.
 Its culture is supposed to be one of the oldest and richest cultures of the world.

 Punjab means the land of five rivers as the word Punjab is made up of two words ‘Panj’+ ‘Aab’ where ‘Panj’ means five in Punjabi and ‘Aab’ mean rivers in Punjabi.
 Indus River (the largest river in this five river system), and the five other rivers to the south that eventually all join it or merge into it later downstream in the Punjab valley.

-The foreign invaders mainly targeted the most productive central region of the Punjab known as the Majha region, which is the bedrock of punjabi culture and traditions.
+The foreign invaders mainly targeted the most productive central region of Punjab known as the Majha region, which is the bedrock of Punjabi culture and traditions.